choojs/hyperx/readme.markdown

 is useful if you want to implement a pre-processor to generate javascript from hyperx syntax.
 * `opts.attrToProp` - turn off attribute to property conversions when `false`
+* `opts.createFragment` - if your template string has multiple root elements, they will be provided as an array to this function. the return value will then be returned by the template literal

 # prior art